sprint2html/sprint2website/README.md

-# Sprint 2 website
+# Sprint 3 CSS
-Website for Sprint 2
+CSS for Sprint 2